adrian/irish-constitution/constitution.md

     2° The State shall, therefore, endeavour to ensure that mothers shall not be obliged by economic necessity to engage in labour to the neglect of their duties in the home.

-3. 1° The State pledges itself to guard with special care the institution of Marriage, on which the Family is founded, and to protect it against attack.
+3. 1° The State pledges itself to guard with special care the institution of Marriage and to protect it against attack.

     2° A Court designated by law may grant a dissolution of marriage where, but only where, it is satisfied that -